Dr. Amy-Jill Levine – Gospel Politics

 “A Startling Challenge in Using the Gospel in Politics ”

-A great teacher takes something we have always known and helps us to understand it in a whole new way.
-She turns the light on and we are startled to see what’s been there right in front of us all along.
+A great teacher takes something we have always known and helps us understand it in a whole new way.
+She turns the light on and we’re startled to see what’s been right in front of us all along.

-Dr. Amy-Jill Levine completely enthralled and thoroughly challenged those who attended Gospel Politics just prior to the November 2016 Elections, setting some useful guidelines early on: …”how the Bible might be discussed is to think of the Bible less as a book of answers and more as a book that helps us raise the right questions.
-It forces us to think about issues that were important in the First Century – the same issues: government, health care, family values, the military, capital punishment, taxes – they were of concern then and they are of concern today…The Bible opens up those questions.
+“…how the Bible might be discussed is to think of the Bible less as a book of answers and more as a book that helps us raise the right questions.
+It forces us to think about issues that were important in the First Century – the same issues: government, health care, family values, the military, capital punishment, taxes.
+They were of concern then and they are of concern today…The Bible opens up those questions.”

-The perspective that opened up the Gospels was to look at them in the light of the question: “What would Jesus’ First Century listeners have heard and understood, in what Jesus told them, that would have led them to risk their lives and (their) comfort to follow him?”
-We quickly came to appreciate that there is much more to these texts than we, Twenty-First Century people, have heard.
+What really opened up the Gospels was viewing them in light of the question: “What would Jesus’ first century listeners have heard and understood, in what Jesus told them, that would have led them to risk their lives and comfort to follow him?”
+We quickly realized these texts contain much more than we as twenty-first century people have heard.

-With a delightful, and sometimes provocative, and always faithful twist, “AJ” then focused on opening up the following seven areas for deeper conversation.
+With a delightful, sometimes provocative, and always faithful twist, “AJ” then led us into deeper conversation about Jesus and his views:

-- Could Jesus get elected in the United States today?
+- Could he get elected in the United States today?

 - Questions of taxation and fiscal responsibility

-- What Jesus had to say about the government and what the government then had to say about Capital Punishment
+- What Jesus had to say about the government and what it had to say about capital punishment

-Here are a few of the highlights: (You may want to watch the video so you don’t miss anything.)
+Here are a few highlights (you may want to watch the video so you don’t miss anything):